shaydoc/VueStarter/README.md

 ## Intro
 This app is a development environment for building web applications in VueJs.
-It features an express proxy server for proxying api calls to an "API Layer" This also includes "Webpack Hot reloading" of the express application
+It features an node express proxy server for propagating api calls to an "API Layer" This also includes "Webpack Hot reloading" of the express application

 ## First time setup